It’s an acquainted scene: you stand in the bin, trash in hand, and wonder: “Can I recycle this?”

 5. Plastic bags are a recycling plant’s nightmare

-Despite unmarried-use plastic bag bans in California and New York and rising consciousness in their harm, many still find their way into the recycling machine.
-Hedlund of Recycle Across America calls them the worst wrongdoer of want-biking because of the damage they reason to the recycling plant.
+Despite unmarried-use plastic bag bans in California and New York and rising consciousness of their harm, many still find their way into the recycling machine.
+Hedlund of Recycle Across America calls them the worst wrongdoers of want-biking because of the damage they cause to the recycling plant.

 Flimsy plastic baggage quickly degrades and may clog up the high-priced sorting gadget, causing delays and endangering workers.
-“Often recycling centers’ multimillion-dollar processing machines must shut down each half of-hour due to the fact the plastic baggage get jammed into the gadget,” Hedlund says.
+“Often recycling centers’ multimillion-dollar processing machines must shut down each half hour because the plastic baggage gets jammed into the gadget,” Hedlund says.

-Plastic bags must be stored away from curbside recycling unless your neighborhood recycler advises otherwise, and honestly, don’t use them to bag up your different plastics or line your recycling bin, she says.
+She says plastic bags must be stored away from curbside recycling unless your neighborhood recycler advises otherwise.
+Honestly, don’t use them to bag up your different plastics or line your recycling bin.